corrode/corrode.github.io/content/blog/expressions/index.md

 ## Tip 1: Remove the unwraps

-It's always a good idea to critically look at `unwrap()` calls and see if there's a better way.
+It's always a good idea to examine `unwrap()` calls and find safer alternatives.
 While we "only" have two `unwrap()` calls here, both point at flaws in our design.
+Here's the first one:

 ```rust
 let mut config_path;